Henri Leconte: Biography and career

 In total, Leconte played for France's Davis Cup team for a total of 13 consecutive years, compiling a 41–25 record.
 He compiled a doubles record of 17–5 and was undefeated with Guy Forget (11 wins), winning his last 14 doubles matches (from March 1985 to July 1993).

+In 1992, Leconte reached the semi finals at the French Open, losing to eventual runner-up Petr Korda.

 Leconte won his final top-level singles title in 1993 in Halle.
 He also won his final doubles title that year at Indian Wells.

 Leconte retired from the professional tour in 1996, having won a total of nine career singles titles and ten doubles titles.
 Playing on the ATP Champions Tour for over-35's, he formed a doubles partnership with the Iranian player Mansour Bahrami.

 He is now the manager of an event company (HL Event) based in Belgium and opened a tennis academy in Fès, Morocco, in 2006.

 Since 2010, Leconte has appeared on Australian television as a commentator on the Seven Network's coverage of the Australian Open.
 There, he obtained a cult following as a result of a zany exhibition doubles performance, and his passionate and often parochial commentary, especially for compatriot Jo-Wilfried Tsonga, whose winning shots he routinely described as "unbelievable!"

 In 2014, Leconte appeared as a commentator for the 2014 Australian Open.
 One match he commentated was the third-round match between Frenchmen Gilles Simon and Jo-Wilfried Tsonga.
 He has since appeared regularly as a commentator for matches involving French players in the men's draw.